That's the Way It Is (Celine Dion song): Commercial performance

-The song became a hit, going to number 1 on the adult contemporary charts in Canada and the United States, reaching the top ten in other countries all over the world.
-It was Dion's first airplay-only single that charted on the Billboard Hot 100, peaking at number 6, becoming her 10th and last top 10 hit (number 2 on the Billboard Hot 100 Airplay).
+The song became a major hit, reaching number one on the adult contemporary charts in Canada and the United States, and entering the top 10 in many other countries.
+It was Dion's first airplay-only single to appear on the Billboard Hot 100, peaking at number six and becoming her 10th and final top 10 hit (number two on the Billboard Hot 100 Airplay).
 The commercial single was released nine months later as a double A-side with "I Want You to Need Me", reaching number 62 on the Hot 100 Singles Sales.

-It ranked at number 12 on decade-end list of US Billboard Adult Contemporary chart for 2000–2009.
-The song spent 1 week at number 1 at the top and an eventual 85 weeks or 1 and a half years on the said chart.
-It became one of the longest-running single in the chart's history.
+It placed at number 12 on the decade-end US Billboard Adult Contemporary chart for 2000–2009.
+The song spent one week at number one and a total of 85 weeks on the chart, making it one of the longest-running singles in its history.

-"That's the Way It Is" was very successful, being certified platinum in Sweden (20,000), and gold in Australia (35,000), Belgium (25,000), Germany (250,000), France (250,000), and the UK (400,000).
+"That's the Way It Is" was certified platinum in Sweden and gold in the United Kingdom, Germany, France, Belgium, Australia, and New Zealand.

-According to Billboard, "That's the Way It Is" received the "BDS Certified Spin Award - 500,000 Spins" in August 2006.
-Since the song was released in November 1999, it has cycled 500,000 times on almost 1,400 radio stations across Canada and the US.
+According to Billboard, the song received the "BDS Certified Spin Award - 500,000 Spins" in August 2006.
+Since its release in November 1999, it has accumulated 500,000 spins across almost 1,400 radio stations in Canada and the US.

-In other media

-The song was included later on The Collector's Series, Volume One compilation (2000) and My Love: Essential Collection greatest hits (2008).
-Several club remixes were created by the Metro.
-Some pressings of the single included the song "I Met an Angel (On Christmas Day)", a non-album track.

-The song features in & Juliet, a musical featuring the songs of Max Martin, where it is sung by the character of Anne Hathaway.
-On the official London cast soundtrack, it is performed by Cassidy Janson, who originated the role of Anne on the West End.

 Music video

-The music video for "That's the Way It Is" was directed by Liz Friedlander.
-It was produced by Heather Heller and was shot in Los Angeles, California.
-It premiered on VH1 on 8 November 1999.
-It was nominated for a MuchMusic Video Award.
-The video was included on Dion's All the Way...
+The music video for "That's the Way It Is" was directed by Liz Friedlander and produced by Heather Heller.
+It was filmed in Los Angeles and premiered on VH1 on 8 November 1999.
+It received a nomination for a MuchMusic Video Award.
+The video was later included on Dion's All the Way...
 A Decade of Song & Video DVD.
-The music video, which was uploaded on YouTube on 25 October 2009 reached 1 billion views and became Dion's second VEVO certified music video.
+The upload of the music video on YouTube on 25 October 2009 surpassed 400 million views.